gladiusio/gladius-edged/README.md

 - *Windows Users:* Install [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10)

 ### Build
+If you updated the certificate files, run `packr`.
+You can learn how to install it [here](https://github.com/gobuffalo/packr)

 To build the edged binary for your OS and architecture execute `make`.
 After the build process you will find all binaries in *./build/*.